Counselling for Couples: When a Relationship Flounders

 About Christabel Butler

 With 25 years' experience, I offer individual counselling and Gestalt therapy.
-Also couples counselling for relationship issues; for the housebound I offer home counselling.
-When relationships fracture, I can work with other collaborative law practitioners to achieve the best result for all concerned, without resorting to confrontation and divisive court proceedings - the watchword being 'fi… Read more
+Also couples counselling for relationship issues: when relationships fracture, I can work with other collaborative law practitioners to achieve the best result for all concerned, without resorting to confrontation and divisive court proceedings - the watchword being 'fight the problems not each other'.
+I also work… Read more

 Located in Cirencester and Fairford.